oberonamsterdam/react-observe-size/README.md

 available space and updating when it changes.
 Layout changes can have many causes, such as window resizing, device orientation changes, CSS state changes or JavaScript events.

-The [Resize Observer](https://wicg.github.io/ResizeObserver/) spec will solve this problem. react-observe-resize uses [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) and provides an easy to use interface for React components.
+The [Resize Observer](https://wicg.github.io/ResizeObserver/) spec will solve this problem. react-observe-size uses [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) and provides an easy to use interface for React components.